pcubillos/mc3/docs/index.rst

 -------

 Please cite this paper if you found MC3 useful for your research:
-  `Cubillos et al. 2016: On the Correlated Noise Analyses Applied to Exoplanet Light Curves`_, in preparation.
+  `Cubillos et al. 2017: On the Correlated Noise Analyses Applied to Exoplanet Light Curves`_, AJ, 153, 3.

 We welcome your feedback, but do not necessarily guarantee support.
 Please send feedback or inquiries to: